h2oai/tutorials/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md

 7. **Resources**: The Resources dropdown menu provides you with links to view System Information and the Driverless AI User Guide.
 From this dropdown menu, you can also download the Python Client and the MOJO2 runtime.

->Note: TThis is an early feature that will eventually support multiple different deployments.
+>Note: This is an early feature that will eventually support multiple different deployments.
 At this point, Driverless AI can only deploy the trained MOJO scoring pipeline as an [AWS Lambda Function](https://aws.amazon.com/lambda/), i.e., a server-less scorer running in Amazon Cloud and charged by the actual usage.

 8. **Messages[ ]**: View news and upcoming Driverless AI events.